hoothin/PagetualGuide/docs/rules/iframeInit.md

 "iframeInit": "win.self=win.top;"
 ```

-*Some site will try to detect if current page is running in a iframe to prevent auto pager.
-You can use this to make some hack code to fix that.*
+*Some sites detect if they run in an iframe and block autopager.
+Use this for a workaround.*